 Melanie entered politics to disrupt the status quo by creating public policies that address environmental stewardship, the calls to action of the Truth and Reconciliation Commission, and building greater access to housing, healthcare, childcare, education, and employment.
 She believes in empowerment and often says ‘a rising tide lifts all canoes’.

 Melanie is most proud of creating the provincial tuition waiver program, which supports former youth from the foster system to attend college and university, eliminating fees for adult basic education, and creating the BC Access Grant.

-Melanie’s work is inspired by her daughters Maya and Makayla and the desire for them to have greater access to education and opportunities as they grow up.
-Along with her children, Melanie is supported by her husband, Cassidy Kannemeyer, head coach of the men’s basketball team at Capilano University.
-Family is very important to Melanie and her time with Maya, Makayla, Cassidy and her extended family keeps her grounded, and motivated.
+Melanie's work is inspired by her daughters Maya and Makayla and the desire for them to have greater access to education and opportunities as they grow up.
+Family is very important to Melanie and her time with Maya, Makayla, and her extended family keeps her grounded and motivated.

 Melanie graduated with a Bachelor of Arts in Political Science from Simon Fraser University.
 She holds a Criminology Diploma from Douglas College/Native Education College and an Advanced Executive Certificate from Queen's School of Business.